cronrpc/Oasis-Mirage/README.md

 [Check out MirageLSD on Decart.AI](https://mirage.decart.ai/)

+At the moment, Decart doesn't offer a built-in API for integration, but the game is fully playable.
+In the future, if they release an API or if other similar open-source solutions become available, I’ll look into improving the integration.

 ## How it Works

 - **White-box to Video**: We turn your basic geometric assets into stunning video game landscapes, and the best part is, it happens in real time.